** SALE ON - GREAT OFFERS - DON'T MISS THEM - STRICTLY LIMITED TIME OPPORTUNITY **

-IBS Sufferers – Don’t say you are ‘fine’ when you’re not – and here’s why!
+IBS Sufferers – Don’t say you are ‘fine’ when you’re not, here’s why!

 You shouldn’t say you're fine when you’re not, it rarely helps!

-You may have come across phrases such as ‘the mind-body connection’, IBS sufferers will have heard the phrase ‘brain-gut axis’.
-These statements often used by health professionals recognize the close connection and interaction between the mind and body.
+You may have encountered phrases such as ‘the mind-body connection’ and ‘brain-gut axis’, and IBS sufferers will have heard the phrase ‘brain-gut axis’.
+These statements, often used by health professionals, recognize the close connection and interaction between the mind and body.

-When you think of someone you love you may get warm fuzzy feelings.
-When you think of someone who is less likable, you experience a different set of feelings.
-But those feelings are a result of thoughts even if the person you love, or dislike are nowhere near you.
+You may get warm, fuzzy feelings when you think of someone you love.
+When you think of someone less likable, you experience different feelings.
+But those feelings result from thoughts, even if the person you love or dislike is nowhere near you.

 So what can you do about this?

-• Secondly, be aware that your internal speak is also important
+• Secondly, be aware that your internal speech is also important

 For example, when you say you are fine, your subconscious tries to match up your words with how you feel emotionally and physically.
 It instantly recognizes that it cannot relate, so this causes an internal conflict.
 Your body and mind are saying one thing, your words are saying something else.

-So this internal conflict starts to take energy away from you.
-It needs to understand!
-So you start wasting energy, emotional energy which you may have little of in the first place!
-It’s important, to be honest with yourself.
+This internal conflict starts draining your emotional energy.
+The subconscious needs to understand.
+Otherwise, you may be wasting emotional energy that you may have little of in the first place!
+It’s important to be honest with yourself.

 What these words do is several things.

-• Firstly your statement is true – you are coping.
-The lies have stopped!
+• Firstly, your statement is true – you are coping.
+The self-deceptions have stopped!

-So those few little words can have a big positive impact.
+Those few little words can have a considerable positive impact.

-Try them out, you will feel better for speaking them.
-And the great thing is, is that you will be starting a journey of understanding that your internal speak can help you in many ways to feel better in both mind and body.
+Try them out.
+You will feel better for speaking to them.
+The great thing is that you will be starting a journey of understanding that your internal speaking can help you feel better in both mind and body, in many ways.
 And that is an exciting and rewarding journey indeed.

-In the IBS Audio Program 100 Introduction session you will hear lots about the mind and body, and why you feel the way you do – in easy to understand language.
-Just hearing this track has helped many to understand there is hope!
+In the IBS Audio Program 100 Introduction session, you will hear lots about the mind and body and why you feel the way you do, in easy-to-understand language.
+Just hearing this track has helped many understand that there is hope!

-The rest of the IBS Audio Program 100 provides structured learning to aid in the reduction of symptoms and frequency.
+The rest of the IBS Audio Program 100 provides structured learning to reduce symptoms and frequency.

 We reserve the right to change, amend or withdraw discounts without notice.